suhovius/KubeCake/README.md

 - During starting process database also will be prepopulated with some dummy demo entities like Organization and some dummy data

 - After docker compose has finished starting up the application, open application domain `http://0.0.0.0:3000/` and enter the created above super admin credentials.
 It should log in you into the admin panel of the appication.

+### Normal rails development docker-copmose.yml usage with normal code reload

+`docker-compose up` is used for `postgres` and `redis` services only while all the rest rails/ruby services are used manually as it is better for local development.

+Comment `rails` and `sidekiq` services as they will be started manually when needed via terminal `rails s -p 3000` and `bundle exec sidekiq -C config/sidekiq.yml`.
+Configure needed ENV variables at `.env` file (see `.env.example` file)

 ### How to run tests